New York Running Routes:

 For other running routes, see Route List.

-Any trip to New York has to include a tour of downtown NYC, and what better way to do it than a good run through the main sights.
-There is a beautiful, park-lined waterfront, Ground-Zero, and the city's most historic buildings.
+Any trip to New York has to include a tour of downtown Manhattan, and what could be better way to do it than a good run through the main sights.
+You'll find lots of beautiful, park-lined waterfront, Ground-Zero at the World Trade Center, and the city's most historic buildings.

 |Ground Zero Memorial days before the opening|